AndrewRathbun/KAPE-EZToolsAncillaryUpdater/README.md

 > the development of ancillary services to support its products

-In the context of this script, KAPE Targets/Modules, EvtxECmd Maps, SQLECmd Maps, and RECmd Batch files are ancillary to their respective tools.
-Each of these files enhance the output of the tools.
-Keeping them updated is often overlooked but very important to ensuring that you're benefitting from the latest features/bug fixes from Eric and the latest work from the DFIR community.
+In the context of this script, KAPE [Targets](https://github.com/EricZimmerman/KapeFiles/tree/master/Targets)/[Modules](https://github.com/EricZimmerman/KapeFiles/tree/master/Modules), [EvtxECmd Maps](https://github.com/EricZimmerman/evtx/tree/master/evtx/Maps), [SQLECmd Maps](https://github.com/EricZimmerman/SQLECmd/tree/master/SQLMap/Maps), and [RECmd Batch files](https://github.com/EricZimmerman/RECmd/tree/master/BatchExamples) are ancillary to their respective tools.
+Each of these files enhance the output of their respective tools.
+Keeping them updated is often overlooked but very important to ensuring that you're benefitting from the latest features/bug fixes from [Eric Zimmerman](https://github.com/EricZimmerman) and the latest work from the DFIR community.

 # Where Do I Run the Script From?